ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 - `allocations`: The list of initial addresses, their initial balances and the unlock schedule for each.
 - `startTime`: The time of the beginning of the blockchain, it must be a Unix timestamp and it can't be a time in the future.
 - `initialStakeDuration`: The stake duration, in seconds, of the validators that exist at network genesis.
-- `initialStakeDurationOffset`: The initial stake duration offset between stakers in seconds.
+- `initialStakeDurationOffset`: The offset, in seconds, between the start times of the validators that exist at genesis.
-- `initialStakedFunds`: A list of avax addresses to be used as the initial stake funds (Must be present in `allocations` as well)
+- `initialStakedFunds`: A list of addresses that own the funds staked at genesis (each address must be present in `allocations` as well)
-- `initialStakers`: A list of the initial stakers, it includes the rewardAddress, nodeID and the delegationFee for each one
+- `initialStakers`: The validators that exist at genesis.
+Each element contains the rewardAddress, nodeID and the delegationFee of the validator.
-- `cChainGenesis`: Specify the chains that exist upon this network's creation
+- `cChainGenesis`: The genesis info to be passed to the C-Chain.
-- `message`: A fun quote
+- `message`: A message to include in the genesis.
+Not required.

 For an example of a JSON representation of genesis data, see [genesis_local.json](https://github.com/ava-labs/avalanchego/blob/master/genesis/genesis_local.json).